tranquochuy645/tranquochuy645/README.md

 - 💼 I aspire to become a **Backend Developer**.

-- 👨‍💻 I do a lot of coding - Primarily working with TypeScript.
+- 👨‍💻 I engage in a lot of coding, primarily working with TypeScript.

 - 🌐 I possess a robust understanding of web development.